How to Avoid Accommodation Scams at the Cannes Film Festival 2017

-With new year done and dusted, it's now time to start looking at accommodation options for Cannes 2013.
+It's never too early to start looking at accommodation options for Cannes 2016.
 Although still fairly rare, scammers do take advantage of events run in Cannes and the film festival is no exception.

 4) What's Nearby?
 If your suspicions have been stirred, a good trick is to ask the owner or agent to recommend local shops and restaurants which are near the property.
 You can then use Google Maps to verify, although bear in mind that Google Maps isn't updated super frequently.

 5) Payments?
 It's common for property owners or hotels to ask for payment in full up-front.
 Again, this is driven by it being a seller's market.
 Where possible, pay by credit card as this is traceable and you normally have some recourse with the card company if things go wrong.
 Wires/bank transfers are the other most common method of payment, but take note of the country where payment is being sent.
 Obviously France is fine, as are many other countries in Western Europe since many European nationals own rental property in Cannes.
 But it's not advisable to send money to banks located in Eastern Europe, and certainly not anywhere outside of Europe.

 6) Western Union?
 As a rule you should never pay for anything online via cash transfer services like Western Union.
 They are favoured by scammers because of the low ID requirements and lack of traceability at the receiving end.
 Use Western Union to send money to your friends and family overseas.
 Never use it to pay someone you don't know for anything whatsoever.

 7) Official Partner?
 Don't rely on 'official partner' logos which may appear on a third-party website as these are easily copied.
 Companies can only be verified as official partners if they are listed on the festival (www.festival-cannes.org) or Market (www.marchedufilm.com) websites.